MindTweeter/listing/readme.md

 To test linting run below command
 # ng lint

+Around 14 test cases added.

 Further notes
-1. The API has been found to be in-consistent at times going to timeout.
+1. Timeout of 15 seconds is set at environment.ts file for the API call so if no response is there in 15 seconds it will console.log timeout.
 So rxjs timeout added.
-In case test cases failed, re-run to load button for the API
+2. In case test cases failed, re-run to load button for the API
-2. loading icon added to show till api data is available
+3. loading icon added to show till api data is available

-3. for any issue contact syed wakil at syedawakil@gmail.com or syedwakil1@gmail.com
+4. for any issue contact syed wakil at syedawakil@gmail.com or syedwakil1@gmail.com

 Feedback will be appreciated